dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 - SOURCE = 'INPAT'
 - ICDVER = 8

-- create CODE 1 + CATEGORY by going from wide to long script on the desired columns DESIRED COLUMNS: 'DG1','DG2','DG3','DG4'
+- create CODE 1 + CATEGORY by going from wide to long on the desired columns DESIRED COLUMNS: 'DG1','DG2','DG3','DG4'
 - CODE 2-9 are missing

+- CODE4 is missing if negative hospital days
+- remove rows with missing EVENT_AGE
+- remove rows with missing CODE1 and CODE2
+- remove duplicates

 **87-93 hilmo**: